 The system being examined from a design perspective is a 3D printer.
 This device is designed to take a CAD model and produce a three dimensional object based upon the specifications entered.
 There are different elements that can go wrong with a 3D printer.
 Any device that uses electronic parts and electricity during operation requires safety precautions.
 Before operation of the 3D printer, the electrical wiring of the device must be checked.
 The operator is looking for frayed or exposed copper wiring that would present an electrocution or fire hazard.
 If faulty or damaged wiring is found then use of the machine must be delayed until repairs to the wiring can be completed.
 Since there is exposed wiring on the device, accumulation of powder can be a problem if not cleaned on a regular basis.
 It is recommended that excess powder be cleaned from the machine daily.
 The computer where commands are entered is positioned away from the printer to prevent powder from accumulating over the computer.
 According to OSHA standards 29 CFR 1910, fire safety is required in all commercial settings.
 29 CFR 1910 §159 requires adequate fire suppression system located near the machine operation area.
 Additionally, a fire extinguisher needs to be in close proximity to the machine and clearly marked.
 OSHA regulations state, “The employer shall provide portable fire extinguishers and shall mount, locate and identify them so that they are readily accessible to employees without subjecting the employees to possible injury” (29 CFR 1910 §157(c)(1))

 As with any machine, there is the risk of a motor failure.
 If the motor fails the system will not work.
 The motor of the machine must be examined prior to use on each day the machine is in operation.
-The user must examine for where and signs of engine stress.
+The user must examine for wear and signs of engine stress.
 Additionally, x/y motors and z-axis motors are subject to wear and strain and should be serviced on a regular basis.
 This is accomplished through physical and visual examination of the motors.
 Any wear that is noticed must be fixed prior to operation of the machine.
 Preventative maintenance is important since failure of any drives will prevent the system to operate correctly and may lead to costly repairs of the machinery.
 The cost of the components will vary depending upon complexity and the parts required in the system.
 Most of the components are designed to be replaceable in an effort to keep repair costs minimal on this machine.
 However, without regular inspection and maintenance problems will compound and lead to major repairs or the machine becoming inoperable.
 The machine design could be modified to include sensors on the machine that warn if the system is not operating at peak efficiency.
 Since there are many moving parts, heat sensors would be among the types of sensors that could be added to the machine.
 These sensors would help to pinpoint that area of trouble and would allow preventive maintenance to address the problem before a failure occurs.
 While the sensors would not be without cost, the money saved in the prevention of complete failure and production time lost while the machine in not functioning would make this a cost effective option for this machine.

 Environmental and Societal Issues